mmakarin/eslint-plugin-no-expectsaga-without-return/README.md

 [![NPM version][npm-image]][npm-url]

-Checks that you don't forgot to insert return when calling expectSaga inside a test.
+Checks for return statement when calling expectSaga inside a test.

 # Installation